istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 You should still start with a GitHub issue as above, but then you can look into writing the new analyzer yourself!

-Please head over to https://github.com/istio/istio/tree/master/galley/pkg/config/analysis to get started.
+Please head over to [this page](https://github.com/istio/istio/blob/master/galley/pkg/config/analysis/README.md) to get started.

 ## Q&A